 Using the melody of the Beatles’ song, ‘I Should Have Known Better’, I wrote my first song ‘Joanna’.
 As in many stereotypical girl-boy songs the girl went away and I never saw her again after the school year ended.
 But she did leave me with my first ever song.

-(BTW my pictured half size in the pic did metamorph into banks of synthesizers when my height doubled.
-It’s OK though, I’m not too precious getting caught out with a squeeze box in hand.)
+(BTW my half size accordion in the pic did metamorph into banks of synthesizers when my height doubled.
+It’s OK, I’m not too precious getting caught out with a squeeze box in hand:)

-Anyhow, back to the plot…in the 1960s many records were faux stereo.
-Their audio had vocals on one side and music on the other side of the stereo image.
-Using my parent’s 1964 furniture size gramophone, I switched off the vocals on one side.
+Anyhow, back to the plot…in the 1960s many records had vocals on one side and music on the other side of the stereo image.
+Using my parent’s 1964 furniture size gramophone I switched off the vocals.
 This enabled me to sing my own lyrics over the instrumental backing.
 Many a bad song including ‘Joanna’’ was written like this and recorded onto my junior reel to reel tape recorder.

-I CRAVED RECORDS!
+I craved records!
 It was my quest for years to buy more and more LPs.
-Known to us as Long Players (not albums) they were 12 inch vinyl discs with shiny huge artwork).
-I horded my school lunch money, unbeknown to my parents, to buy LPs.
+Known to us in Australia and Britain as LPs (long players not albums) they were my treasures with huge artwork.
+I horded my school lunch money choosing not to eat, unbeknown to my parents, to buy LPs.
 They cost $5.95 and I was able to purchase an LP every 17 days.
-(Maths lessons paid off;)

 I remember my first delicious smelling vinyl big disc being a Simon and Garfunkel ‘best of’ album.
 Nothing else at that time meant more to me than getting lost within the music and wanting to create my own.
-Some rudimentary guitar chords later, aged 13 my songwriting began developing.
+Some rudimentary guitar chords later, aged 13, and my songwriting began developing.

-When thinking about mine, it’s the above series of memories as a child that resonate the truest.
-Persistence, lead me to recording studios and international tours.
+For me it’s the above series of memories as a child that resonate the truest.
+Persistence and hard slog lead me to recording studios and international tours.
 Playing to thousands of fans, meeting them face to face was always the reward.
-But more about this including my years in chart topping synthesizer band, Real Life, in Part 2.
+I touch upon this more in Part 2.

-For now, I wish to thank You for getting involved by being here, by reading my first blog.
+For now, I wish to thank You for getting involved by being here and reading my first blog.
 It demonstrates a connection, a common past perhaps and love of similar music.
 Please keep an eye on your inbox over the next couple of days for its conclusion.
-And if you’d like to hear one of my Alien Skin milestones, click here to preview the recent album, 1980 REDUX.
+And if you’d like to hear one of my Alien Skin milestones, click here to preview the recent album, 1980 REDUX.”